 https://birding-experience.com/wp-content/uploads/2022/02/San-isidro-Geai-vert-Cyanocorax-yncas-Green-jay-XA-261-1240x700.jpg

-These high altitude tropical forests are also called Cloud Forest because of the magical fog that covers them for part of the day.
-This almost constant humidity allows the development of a vegetation rich in epiphytes, mosses, orchids, bromeliads, cacti, etc....
-But also frogs, birds and small mammals.
-In the afternoon we will visit the scientific station of Yanayacu where scientists have developed several research projects on the reproductive biology of Ecuadorian birds, as well as a project to study the parasites of several particularly attractive species of caterpillars.
-One of the scientists of the station will present all these projects in more detail.
-After dinner we will try to observe an owl (Choliba sp.) which might be a new species for science.
+These high-altitude tropical forests are called Cloud Forests because of the magical fog that covers them for part of the day.
+This almost constant humidity allows the development of vegetation rich in epiphytes, mosses, orchids, bromeliads, cacti, etc. But also frogs, birds, and small mammals.
+In the afternoon, we will visit the scientific station of Yanayacu, where scientists have developed several research projects on the reproductive biology of Ecuadorian birds and a project to study the parasites of several particularly attractive species of caterpillars.
+One of the station’s scientists will present all these projects in more detail.
+After dinner, we will try to observe an owl (Choliba sp.) which might be a new species for science.

 Key species: Black-and-chestnut Hawk Eagle, San Isidro owl, Chestnut-breasted Coronet, Crested Quetzal, White-bellied Antpitta, Powerful Woodpecker, Emerald Toucanet, Bicolored Antvireo, Peruvian Antpitta, Sulphur-bellied Tyrannulet, White-capped Tanager